M-u-S/TA-get-me/README.md

 Get web API data into Splunk

-This Splunk app is a pure fun app and was used in my Darksky Photographie Splunk app at .conf 2017 talk:
+This Splunk Add-On is pure fun and was used in my Darksky Photographie talk at .conf 2017:

 **Take a talk into the art of dark sky photography with a splunk ninja**